How to obtain lattices from (f,sigma,delta)-codes via a generalization of Construction A: Lattice encoding of cyclic -codes over , II

 If $\overline{f}$ is irreducible and $\mathcal{D}/\mathfrak{p}\mathcal{D}$ is a division algebra, then the algebra $S_{\overline{f}}$ is simple.
-Then any non-zero code $\mathcal{C}$ must have length $m$ and dimension $m$ (and correspond to the whole algebra), whereas whenever $\overline{f}$ is reducible, $\mathcal{C}$ respectively $\Psi(\mathcal{I}/\mathfrak{p}\Lambda)$) corresponds to a right divisor $\overline{g}$ of $\overline{f}$ and has dimension $m-{\rm deg}(\overline{g})$.
+Then any non-zero code $\mathcal{C}$ must have length $m$ and dimension $m$ (and correspond to the whole algebra), whereas whenever $\overline{f}$ is reducible, $\mathcal{C}$ respectively $\Psi(\mathcal{I}/\mathfrak{p}\Lambda)$ corresponds to a right divisor $\overline{g}$ of $\overline{f}$ and has dimension $m-{\rm deg}(\overline{g})$.
 Let be the canonical projection $\Lambda\longrightarrow \Lambda/\mathfrak{p}\Lambda$ composed with $\Psi$.
 We know that $\mathcal{O}_K$ is a free $\mathbb{Z}$-module of rank $n[F:\mathbb{Q}]$.
 Therefore

 is a $\mathbb{Z}$-module of dimension $N=n^2m[F:\mathbb{Q}]$.
-The embedding of this lattice into $\mathbb{R}^N$ is canonically determined by considering $A\otimes_{\mathbb{Q}}\mathbb{R}$.
-Again all works exactly as as explained in \cite[Section 3.3]{DO} (since associativity is not relevant for the argument).
-The construction of $L$ can again be seen as a second (nonassociative) variation of Construction A in \cite{CS}.
+The embedding of this lattice into $\mathbb{R}^N$ is canonically determined by considering $S_f\otimes_{\mathbb{Q}}\mathbb{R}$.
+Again all works exactly as explained in \cite[Section 3.3]{DO} (since associativity is not relevant for the argument).
+The construction of $L$ can again be seen as a second (nonassociative) variation of the non-commutative Construction A in \cite{CS}.